SMG-Group/CIC-hiring-challenges/data-ml-engineer/README.md

 Build a **REST API** that:
 - Accepts one or more JSON records via `POST`.
 - Returns normalized records in the response.
+Normalization means transforming categorical data into one of N categories, and numerical data into a common scale and for text data to be lowercase, trimmed and removed of special characters.

 Focus on normalizing the following fields:
 - `price`
 - `floor`
-- `rooms`
 - `living_space`
+- `propertyCategory` - this should be a categorical variable from the list: apartment, house, ground, commercial and other
+- `title`
-- `propertyCategory`
+- `street`

 If you believe other fields should be normalized, feel free to include them.
 Explain your reasoning in the documentation.

-You can use external libraries or a database if needed — just document your choices.
+You can use external libraries or a database if needed.

 ---

 ## 🛠 Project Guidelines

+- Be pragmatic because this is the test assignment, but be prepared to explain how would you scale and make changes for production environment
 - Include a `Dockerfile` to build the project
 - Provide a `docker-compose.yml` file for local testing (optional but nice to have)
 - Document any assumptions, TODOs, and decisions in this README or a separate doc
-- You have **5–8 hours** to work on this.
+- We advise you to work **5–8 hours** on this.
 If you can’t finish, include notes on how you would proceed.

 ---